Kikwit: Governance

-The duties of the ETDs include tax collection for local development, as regulated by a 2021 law passed by the city council.
+The city's revenue sources include taxes, permits, and parking fees, but it often underperforms financially as these funds are not adequately collected, resulting in high budget deficits in some years.
+The duties of the ETDs include tax collection for local development, as regulated by a 2021 city law.
 The number of people who are taxed varies, and people who lack money are sometimes extra-legally taxed in goods.
-Activities in the informal economy are not taxed.
-Many people do not pay required taxes out of unfamiliarity with the law, while many others commit intentional tax evasion.
+Activities in the informal economy are not taxed, limiting the tax base.
+In addition, many people do not pay required taxes out of unfamiliarity with the law or are granted exemptions for reasons that are not always provided by law.
+Many others commit intentional tax evasion.
+As of 2026, about 50 taxpayers provide over 70% of tax revenue, though they would only provide 10% if all taxes were correctly received.
 As is the case in other Congolese cities, the ETDs of Kikwit are ineffective due to a lack of public interest.
-Tax evasion and embezzlement of government funds are common.
-Kuluna criminals are active in the absence of security forces and often are not punished due to corrupt officials or improper judicial procedures.
-Kuluna are also often subject to arrest without warrant.
+Embezzlement of government funds is common.
+Kikwit also lacks a deliberative body to manage budgets.

 Courts in Kikwit include the court of the peace and the high court.
 The juvenile court of Kikwit opened on 15 April 2011.
 As of 2024, Kikwit does not have an Établissement de Garde et d'Education de l'Etat—a type of state-run social institution for juvenile offenders—so people sentenced by this court are instead sent to the city's prison.
+Kuluna criminals are active in the absence of security forces.
+According legal scholar Rossi Pumbulu Kimpasa, many are not punished due to corrupt officials or improper judicial procedures.
+They are also often subject to arrest without warrant.

 Land rights in Kikwit are managed by the conservateur des titres immobiliers (property title registrar), with a division to manage contracts and another to map boundaries.
 Subdivisions are generally not approved until they are already settled, and land ownership is generally not registered.
 Disputes over land rights comprised 70% of cases at the city's court of the peace and high court between 2015 and 2021.
 Governor of Kwilu Serge Makongo announced a government plan to parcel public land in September 2020, but this had not occurred by 2024 due to conflicts with existing settlements.

 Kikwit is the headquarters of the 1st Military Region of the Armed Forces of the Democratic Republic of the Congo.
 The Colonel Ebeya military camp is located in the commune of Kazamba.